confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 #### Scenario scram-rhel verify test's the following:

-Validates that SCRAM is enabled on all components.
+Validates that SCRAM is enabled on all components except kafka controller.

 ***